Wander Franco Player Props: Rays vs. Pirates

-The Tampa Bay Rays and Wander Franco (.475 slugging percentage over his past 10 games, including one homer), take on starting pitcher Roansy Contreras and the Pittsburgh Pirates at Tropicana Field, Tuesday at 6:40 PM ET.
+The Tampa Bay Rays and Wander Franco (.475 slugging percentage over his past 10 games, including one homer), take on starter Mitch Keller and the Pittsburgh Pirates at Tropicana Field, Wednesday at 6:40 PM ET.

-He collected three RBI (going 2-for-4 with a home run and a walk) in his most recent game against the White Sox.
+In his most recent appearance, he went 1-for-3 with an RBI against the Pirates.

 Wander Franco Game Info & Props vs. the Pirates